xendit/xendit-sdk-android/README.md

     }
 });
 ```

-`createAuthentication` accept 4 parameters: tokenId, amount, optional `onBehalfOf` (string), and an `AuthenticationCallback`. `onBehalfOf` will be set to empty if you omit it, but is required when you passed it during `createSingleUseToken` or `createMultipleUseToken`.

 ## Creating a charge
 When you're ready to charge a card, use the private key on your backend to call the charge endpoint.
 See our API reference at https://xendit.github.io/apireference/#create-charge